Virginia’s diverse economy and strong business climate provide a strategic advantage for British companies entering or expanding in the U.S. market.

 - Average workers' compensation costs among the nation’s lowest

-Virginia is ranked No.5 in Forbes and No.4 by CNBC in their Best States for Business studies.
-The Commonwealth also ranked No. 2 in the Forbes study for regulatory environment, which looks at labor regulations, tax incentives, health insurance mandates, and occupational licensing.
+Virginia is ranked No.1 by CNBC and No.4 by Forbes in their Best States for Business studies.
+The Commonwealth also ranked No. 3 in the Forbes study for regulatory environment, which looks at labor regulations, tax incentives, health insurance mandates, and occupational licensing.

 Virginia’s biggest strength lies in the quality and productivity of its workforce.
-Virginia is a right-to-work state and, at 5.9%, has the ninth-lowest unionization rate in the country.
+Virginia is a right-to-work state and, at 2.4%, has the fifth-lowest private sector unionization rate in the country (UnionStats, 2021).
 Virginia is known for its world-class higher education system that provides a strong pipeline of new graduates from local and regional universities.